nschum/FontAwesomeIconFactory/README.md

 If you don't use CocoaPods, copy the *.m and *.h files from the repository root level, and FontAwesome.otf into your project.

+The font is included as a submodule.
+So remember to run `git submodule update --init` if you clone this repository.

 Changes
 -------